Rajchandra Das: Family

 Rajchandra and Rashmoni had four daughters.
 Padmamani, Kumari, Karunamoyee, and Jagadamba.
 One son died after being born.
 The girls were all married to the same caste.
 Because marriage between different castes was unthinkable at that time.
 It was considered a religious sin.
 The eldest daughter was married to Ramchandra Ata, a member of another Mahishya Zamindar family.
-The second daughter was married to Pyarimohan Chowdhury, a resident of Khulna district.
+The second daughter was married to Pyarimohan Chowdhury, a resident of Sonabere village in Khulna district.
 The third daughter, Karunamoyee, was married to Mathuramohan Biswas.
 After the short-lived death of Karunamoyee, the third son-in-law, Mathuramohan, married off his fourth daughter, Jagadamba, and left his son-in-law at home.

 Death & Legacy

-On 9 June 1836, Rajchandra suffered a heart attack while traveling in a car, resulting in cerebral hemorrhage and paralysis, and died at the age of 53.
+On 9 June 1836, Rajchandra suffered a heart attack while traveling in a carriage, resulting in cerebral hemorrhage and paralysis, and died at the age of 53.

 After Rajchandra's death, as he had no son, the sole responsibility of business and land ownership fell on Rani Rashmoni.
 Rashmoni managed the affairs of the kingdom with a very firm hand, slow-paced, and intelligent hand, ensuring her strong position in her husband's absence.
 She gradually became proficient in land ownership by changing her husband's seal and sealing it in her own name.
 Her son-in-law Mathuramohan always helped her in land ownership.
 In addition to 'Babu Rajchandra Das' Ghat' or Babughat, she also had a ghat built for opening the market.
 She had a wide road built from Chowrangi for bathers and pilgrims to reach Babughat.
 Later, that road was named Auckland Road.
 Now we know that road as Rani Rashmoni Avenue.
 Before his death, Rajchandra left behind a large estate and cash of Rs 68 lakh.
-He had shares of Bengal Bank worth Rs 8 lakh in his name.
+He had shares of Bank of Bengal worth Rs 8 lakh in his name.
 In addition, he had lent Rs 3 lakh to people.